ewelot/airtools/doc/manual-en.md

 In addition it is possible to manually create masks of bad image regions where necessary (e.g. satellite trails) on calibrated images.
 Load the calibrated images and use SAOImage regions to surround the affected areas.
-Save the regions file under the ‘bgvar’ subdirectory using a name containing the given image number, e.g. ‘0003.bad.reg’.
+Save the regions file under the `bgvar` subdirectory using a name containing the given image number, e.g. `0003.bad.reg`.
 Those image regions will be excluded from the stacking process later on.

 ## Background evaluation